PKU-Alignment/safety-gymnasium/docs/components_of_environments/objects/geom.rst

    ✅                  ❌
 ===================== ===============

-In certain scenarios, especially when modeling complex visual tasks, irregular fixed walls are utilized.
+In **certain scenarios**, especially when modeling complex visual tasks, irregular fixed walls are utilized.
 These walls are designed to simulate real-world fixed obstacles as accurately as possible.
 Both the shape and position of these walls remain constant within a given task.

 Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _Static_geoms_contact_cost:

-- cost_static_geoms_contact: This parameter incurs a cost of ``1`` when the agent comes into contact with `FixedWalls`.
+- cost_static_geoms_contact: This parameter incurs a cost of ``1`` when the agent comes into contact with ``FixedWalls``.